Friday, June 2, 2017

 Once upon a time, not long ago, in the mountainous Balkans, lived a boy.
 His name was Benjamin Zec, and some would say he was just an ordinary boy.

-Yet, the covers and the smell of books always fascinated him.
-He would spend hours lying in tall grass or hiding in the tree canopy.
-Classrooms were suffocating walls—but in the countryside, surrounded by the thick shade of spruce and pine, he was free to turn into a hero of every adventure he read.
+Yet he would spend hours lying in tall grass or hiding in the tree canopy.
+The covers and the smell of books always fascinated him.
+Classrooms were suffocating walls, but in the countryside, surrounded by the thick shade of spruce and pine, he was free to turn into a hero of every adventure he read.
 His favorite book was "The Picture of Dorian Gray."
 The story was about a young man who sold his soul to remain forever young.
-He had rented a paperback edition from the library and did not intend to return it.
+Benjamin would never sell his soul.
+Or would he?
+Benjamin wondered.
+Either way, he had checked out a paperback edition from the library and did not intend to return it.
+Yes, indeed, some would say that Benjamin Zec was just an ordinary boy.
+But then, he decided to become a ladybug.

 One time, you see, as he fell off the branch of a cherry tree, he lay spread out, one freckled cheek on the wet ground.
 His eyes were caught by the frosted grass through which a ladybug was slowly pacing.
-A ladybug is marvelous, he thought; it's never in a hurry, scrambling nonchalantly from one blade of grass to another as if surprised that its tiny weight is still sufficient to bend the tip of a blade of grass.
+A ladybug is marvelous, he thought; it’s never in a hurry, scrambling nonchalantly from one blade of grass to another as if surprised that its tiny weight is still sufficient to bend the tip of a blade of grass.
 Strange, he thought, how ladybugs seem to make their decisions at the spur of the moment and suddenly spread out their wings from under their black-spotted armor and fly off who knows where, taking your good luck with them.
+He opened the palm of his hand, and the ladybug jumped onto his lifeline.

-Benjamin Zec had always wanted to become an actor, to star in action movies or play a significant role on that famous American Broadway... whatever that meant...
+Benjamin Zec had always wanted to become a Hollywood actor.
 But now, it seemed to him that becoming a ladybug would suffice.
-To be able to turn into one of these insects, like this one here, which was so delightfully walking over his palm—to grow wings and disappear, well, that would be something...
-Ladybug, ladybug, show me the way, he whispered the children's wish song.
-A bang burst through the back of his head at that very moment.
-The cosmos buzzed in his ears, pouring a cold silence down his forehead.
+To be able to turn into one of these insects, like this one here, which was so delightfully walking over his palm, to grow wings and disappear, well, that would be something...
+Ladybug, ladybug, show me the way, he whispered the children’s wish song.

 And Benjamin Zec was gone.